 Take a moment to think back over the last year and ponder whether you were infinitely happy with the results.
 If not, you can recommit to those items that fell by the wayside.
 If so, congratulations on your success.
 As the last light of firework dims in the sky, you may rest easy knowing that the New Year brings new promise to you and yours.

-What do you need to resolve from 2013?
-What have you planned for 2014?
+What do you need to resolve from last year?
+What have you planned for this year?